-- A. A person who is reemployed in the bargaining unit who was a non-probationary employee when he/shethey left employment at the Authority may, upon approval of the Assistant Chief/Human Resources Director, be appointed at a rate higher than the recruiting rate, but no higher than the rate the person occupied at the time of separation. - B. A retiree of the Authority may be reemployed for the maximum allowable time under the law and may be appointed to the position at any rate on the salary range.
+- A. A person who is reemployed in the bargaining unit who was a non-probationary employee when they left employment at the Authority may, upon approval of the Assistant Chief/Human Resources Director, be appointed at a rate higher than the recruiting rate, but no higher than the rate the person occupied at the time of separation. - B. A retiree of the Authority may be reemployed for the maximum allowable time under the law and may be appointed to the position at any rate on the salary range.

 Section 6.
-Working Out of Class Acting Pay
+Acting Pay